qooxdoo/qooxdoo/docs/core/promises.md

 completed and `preventDefault` was not called; the promise will be rejected if `preventDefault` is called.

-Note that if an event handler returns a promise and you use one the "normal" fireXxx methods, the method will return a promise and not `true` - this is because the event is not being cancelled (not immediately anyway).
+Note that if an event handler returns a promise and you use one of the "normal" fireXxx methods, the method will return a promise and not `true` - this is because the event is not being cancelled (not immediately anyway).